 English is the language of instruction in all programs offered at RHU.
-Applicants must therefore demonstrate English language proficiency by passing the RHU English Entrance Exam or by achieving a minimum score on Standardized English competency exams as follows: 600 on the Institutional TOEFL (ITP), 83 in the Internet Based TOEFL (IBT), 380 on the Writing section of the old SAT I, 22 on the Writing section of the new SAT I or 6.5 on the academic IELTS.
+Applicants must therefore demonstrate English language proficiency by passing the RHU English Entrance Exam or by achieving a minimum score on Standardized English competency exams as follows: 550+ on the Institutional TOEFL (ITP), 80+ in the Internet Based TOEFL (IBT), 380+ on the Writing section of the old SAT I, 22+ on the Writing section of the new SAT I or 6.5 on the academic IELTS.
 Students who fail to attain the requisite score will be required to enroll in the Intensive English Language Program (IELP) to achieve the necessary English proficiency.
 The IELP consists of four levels and the student is placed in the appropriate level based on the English proficiency examination score.
-After completing the IELP program students must also take ENGL 210 and ENGL 217.
+Student can skip ENGL 101 if he/ she attains the required score for ENGL 210 stated above.